 How is the coursework presented?
 Our faculty use Blackboard and Adobe Connect Pro as platforms for presenting learning materials, resource links, and instructional guidance.
 It also enables you, your professor, and classmates to communicate with each other.
 Using Blackboard and Adobe Connect Pro, your professor can present materials using several multimedia resources (including audio, video, animation, charts, etc) so that your classes are presented in the most appropriate way.
 Adobe Connect Pro allows live video stream so that the professor can present course lectures live via the Internet.
 You will have designated weekly or biweekly synchronous class meeting times for each course for which you will be expected to be logged into the course for instruction just as you would attend classes face to face.
 Class meeting times are scheduled in the evening and at night to accommodate student work schedules.

-Many instructors in the Department of Communication Disorders at WKU now use Adobe Connect Pro for on-line courses.
-To be able to participate fully in these classes graduate students should have the following computer hardware and software, along with DLS/Cable/or T1 internet connection (dial-up service is not acceptable) at a minimum:
+The Communication Sciences and Disorders Department at WKU uses Adobe Connect Pro for most (if not all) of the on-line courses and web-enhanced courses.
+To be able to participate fully in these classes students should have the following computer hardware and software, along with DSL/Cable/or T1 internet connection (dial-up service is not acceptable) at a minimum:

 Minimum Technology Requirements